Azure-Samples/mcp-sdk-functions-hosting-python/README.md

 >[!TIP]
 >In addition to starting an MCP server in _mcp.json_, you can see output of a server by clicking _More..._ -> _Show Output_.
 The output provides useful information like why a connection might've failed.
 >
->You can also click the gear icon to change log levels to "Traces" to get even more details on the interactions between the client (VSCode) and the server.
+>You can also click the gear icon to change log levels to "Traces" to get even more details on the interactions between the client (Visual Studio Code) and the server.
 >
 ><img src="./media/log-level.png" width="200" alt="Log level screenshot">